andresebr/kumodd/README.md

 lastViewedByMeDate      | Time Last Viewed by Account Holder (UTC) shared                  | Is shared (true/false)

-Shown below are a few of the meta-data that are derived attributes, computed locally by kumodd.
-The names are not found in the data retrieved from google drive, but rather computed from the data or meta-data obtained from google drive.
+Shown below are a few of the metadata that are derived attributes, computed locally by kumodd.
+The names are not found in the data retrieved from google drive, but rather computed from the data or metadata obtained from google drive.

 Name		| Description
 ------:		| :-----------